Want to sell on Amazon? Businesses must weigh pros, cons

 Autran wants to keep the prices on her leashes, bowls and other products for dogs competitive.
 It costs money to sell on Amazon.com — a 15% fee on each sale and additional charges for shipping — and that would force her to raise prices.
 So she sells solely on her website, Dylan & Rainey.

-"Our margins are smaller, which makes selling on Amazon cost prohibitive," says Autran, whose company is based in Gastonia, North Carolina.
-She also includes dog treats and hand-written notes in her shipments, a personal touch not available on packages Amazon handles.
+“Our margins are smaller, which makes selling on Amazon cost-prohibitive,” said Autran, whose company is based in Gastonia, N.C.
+She also includes dog treats and handwritten notes in her shipments, a personal touch not available on packages Amazon handles.

-Lucy Kelly sells handmade jewelry on Etsy and Amazon under the label Bel Monili and her own website.
-Kelly, who lives in Pittsburgh, says Etsy and Amazon are well-established marketplaces that consumers trust, a benefit to a seller.
-But she finds that Amazon, which places a premium on fast delivery, may not be the best place for some of her work.

-"Many Amazon buyers do not understand the nature of handmade businesses and longer turnaround times on handmade items," she says.
+Another downside for some business owners is they don’t have direct access with customers who buy through Amazon.

-Amazon may not be the right sales channel for many small businesses, says Will Haire, CEO of BellaVix, a consulting firm that helps companies develop online selling strategies.
+Amazon may not be the right sales channel for many small businesses, said Will Haire, CEO of BellaVix, a consulting firm that helps companies develop online selling strategies.
 First, Amazon may not accept the products being sold.
-And if they're very low priced items, a small business isn't likely to make much money.
+And if they are very low-priced items, a small business isn’t likely to make much money.

+“Your margins should be 50 percent to 100 percent compared to your price,” Haire says.

 It’s a trade-off.
 Erica Swallow gets customers who search on Amazon for her Entrepreneur Kids book series but, “we have no idea who our customers/readers are, because they are Amazon’s customers.”